Jack Green (critic)

 (According to literary sleuth Don Foster, an English professor at Vassar College, jack green's name actually is John Carlisle.
 Carlisle was the son of novelist Helen Grace Carlisle and worked as an actuarial clerk at Metropolitan Life Insurance until 1957, when he quit his job.)

-As jack green, Reid started a self-published fanzine called newspaper dedicated to the work of Gaddis.
-In the first edition of the 'zine, green claimed that The Recognitions was the greatest book of all time.
-After meeting Gaddis, green wrote an article called Fire the bastards! for newspaper #12 that fiercely denounced the literary critics, who he believes doomed the novel with their bad reviews.
+As jack green, Reid started a self-published mimeographed periodical called newspaper in 1957, in which Gaddis is a recurring topic.
+In the first issue, green claimed that The Recognitions was the greatest book of all time.
+Issue #10 (1960) consisted of a 32-page "quote-précis" of the novel, and in issues 12-14 he published Fire the bastards!, which fiercely denounced the literary critics who, he believed, doomed the novel with their bad reviews.
 In 1962, he also took out a full-page ad in The Village Voice heralding the paperback edition of The Recognitions (in which he again took a swipe at the critics).
 Many in the literary scene mistakenly thought "jack green" was a pseudonym for Gaddis himself, while others believed that Gaddis paid for Green's ad.

+Green published seventeen issues of newspaper between 1957 and 1965.
+Though he published a few articles by others, most of the content was his, on a wide variety of topics.
+In 1979 he published a standalone newspaper no. 18.

 In 1992, Dalkey Archive Press published Fire the Bastards! in book form, without green's knowledge or permission (because it was in the Public Domain), with an introduction by Gaddis scholar Steven Moore.
 Dalkey reissued it in paperback in 2012.
+The same year, a Spanish translation was published.

 He was tangentially involved in the Wanda Tinasky letters imbroglio when one of the letters claimed that Gaddis and Thomas Pynchon were one and the same person.
 The Tinasky letters had been believed to be the work of Pynchon, but later were shown to be the work of poet Tom Hawkins by Dr. Don Foster, the Vassar English professor who unmasked Joe Klein as the author of Primary Colors.